ErandKurtaliqi/grant-to-school/README.md

 - Clean and modular Python scripts for each transformation step;
 - Progressive improvement in **data quality and usability**;
 - Ready-to-analyze dataset suitable for statistical or ML-based exploration.

-##TO DO :
-ADD VISUALIZATION OF DATASET PROCESSING ON THE README FILE